flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 #### image

 This is the only required attribute!
 You *must* provide a container base that has Flux.
-The requirments of your container are defined in the README of the [flux-hpc](https://github.com/rse-ops/flux-hpc/) repository.
+The requirements of your container are defined in the README of the [flux-hpc](https://github.com/rse-ops/flux-hpc/) repository.
 Generally speaking, you need to have Flux executables, Flux Python bindings, and your own executables on the path, and should be started with root with a flux user.
 If you use the [fluxrm/flux-sched](https://hub.docker.com/r/fluxrm/flux-sched)